-If your machine offers a 10% or 12% incline, treadmill hill training is a convenient way to boost your calorie burn rate as well as increase your endurance and build strength.
+If your treadmill offers a 10%, 12% or perhaps a 15% incline, treadmill hill training is a convenient way to boost your calorie burn rate as well as increase your endurance and build strength.

 In addition to the many health benefits of a treadmill hill workout, you also have a primary tool to use for race training, since running hills will help you with your overall speed and pace, as well as other improvements you may not realize.

 Rarely will you be running a race with no incline whatsoever, unless of course you are on a track.

 While you know that running (or even doing a brisk power walk) using an incline promotes cardiovascular and aerobic conditioning, it also:

 Using incline intervals is the best way to prepare for treadmill hill training.

 A typical, gradual run will start out on a flat belt for two minutes, increase the incline to level 2 and run for two minutes, increase to level 4 for two minutes, and continue until you reach the max incline on your treadmill.